Edamame

 Health Benefits

-- Excellent plant-based protein source suitable for vegetarian and vegan diets, containing all nine essential amino acids
+- Complete plant-based protein source containing all nine essential amino acids, making it excellent for vegetarians and vegans

-- Rich in folate and vitamins, supporting red blood cell formation and neurological function
+- Rich in folate and B vitamins essential for cell division, DNA synthesis, and nervous system function

 Buying Guide